What Does a Day at Preschool Look Like?

 What is the Seton Montessori Philosophy of Education?

 The curriculum unites the philosophy and teaching method of Maria Montessori with the catechetical approach to the religious formation of the child developed by Sofia Cavalleti and Gianna Gobbi.
-Our Preschool seeks to nurture the child’s desire to learn and grow through providing a Catholic environment for moral, physical, emotional, social, and mental development.
+Our Preschool seeks to nurture the child’s desire to learn and grow by providing a Catholic environment for moral, physical, emotional, social, and mental development.

 Maria Montessori recognized the dignity of the human person within the child.
 She believed education must be an “education for life.”
 Education is not something imposed on the child, but the child must be actively involved.
 Education must take into account the developmental stage of the child, which she theorized as “planes of development,” and brief surges of interest towards a particular task, which she called “sensitive periods.”
 These periods assist the child in the development of skills such as walking, writing, speaking, or reading.

 Maria Montessori observed that the child from birth to age three seemed to absorb and take in everything from their environment, an idea she referred to as “the Absorbent Mind.”
 The child absorbs all sorts of impressions and then begins to classify these impressions.
 From age three to six, the child becomes self-aware and starts saying “I” or “me,” becoming aware of him or herself as a separate being.
 This is a critical time of consolidation, as impressions are classified when they are revisited.
 Through the child’s refinement of movement and languages, finer classifications are made.
 A movement from the unconscious to the conscious, this development is not an instantaneous, intentional force of the will but a slow, gradual process.
 The child is not independent but requires the help of adults.
 Every sensorial impression and classification is a building block of the intellect.
-The absorbent mind is non-discriminatory and unselective.
+The absorbing mind is non-discriminatory and unselective.
 It should be offered the best environment, because the environment will shape the intellect profoundly.

 The adult in the Montessori environment is called a “directress” or “guide.”
 Their role is to prepare the environment, present materials for the children’s use, and guide children in their exploration.
 The adult is a dynamic link between the environment and the child.
 The Children’s House is geared to help children learn about the world God created for them, foster their relation to each other, and work with parents in their vocation to raise children who will love God and desire to serve Him.